 In 2002, together with Paweł Murlik and Marcin Chmara, Pauszek composed new material for two huge multimedia concerts called Cybernetic Ecology, in which state of the art techniques of lighting lasers and pyrotechnics were used.
 Dancers pantomime actors and members of the brotherhood of knights performed during the show which took place on the Różopole meadow in Myślęcinek in Bydgoszcz.

-The beginning of 2003 was the moment for Pauszek to become a music producer, sound engineer and one of the polish members of a deep-house project called WAXFOOD.
+The beginning of 2003 was the moment for Pauszek to become a music producer, sound engineer and one of the members of a deep-house project called WAXFOOD.
 He released some pieces of music at some prestigious compilations and remixes for such artists as Aruba (Jacker Party), 7th District (Big Bubbles, Brak Troubles – feat.
 Austin Howard) and Autor X (Timezz).

 The same year in Bydgoszcz he performed a huge multimedia show called NET IQ.